melaniewalsh/mwalsh/_posts/2019-08-10-toni-morrison-tweeted-tributes.markdown

 7. <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The best way to honour Toni Morrison is to continue her legacy by celebrating and supporting Black female writers.
 So here’s a thread of fantastic women whose work you should read.</p>&mdash; Sister Outrider (@ClaireShrugged) <a href="https://twitter.com/ClaireShrugged/status/1158780575202852864?ref_src=twsrc%5Etfw">August 6, 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
    A significant number of the tweets in this archive, such as the one featured above, praised Morrison as a central node in a literary network of Black women writers.
-This tweet made this network explicit as well as expanded it by tagging the Twitter user names of dozens of authors in a 20-plus-part thread.
+This tweet made the network explicit as well as expanded it by tagging the Twitter user names of dozens of Black women authors in a 20-plus-part thread.

 8. <blockquote class="twitter-tweet"><p lang="en" dir="ltr">“if you can only be tall because somebody’s on their knees, you have a serious problem.” - toni morrison <a href="https://t.co/MEIt2iEynH">pic.twitter.com/MEIt2iEynH</a></p>&mdash; nadirah (@hinadirah) <a href="https://twitter.com/hinadirah/status/1158733669923770368?ref_src=twsrc%5Etfw">August 6, 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>